Blog

 Frequently Asked Questions (FAQ)

-Q. Can I go to sessions as a beginner musician?
+Q. Can I go to a session if I just started playing?

 Q. Can I participate as just a vocalist?

-Q. Can I rent instruments at the venue?
+Q. Can I borrow an instrument at the venue?

-If you're thinking "I want to form a band but can't find members" or "I play but have no one to play with," open a session bar door.
-Encounters awaiting you can transform your musical life.
+If you're thinking "I want to form a band but can't find members" or "I play but have no one to jam with," please open the door to a session bar.
+There awaits a meeting that could change your musical life.

-Once you find compatible session friends, try recruiting more members at Membo with "Want to form a band with session friends."
-Nationality, gender, and age don't matter.
-Musicians connected through sound will appear.
+And when you meet kindred spirits at sessions, post on Membo saying "I want to form a band with session friends."
+Nationality, gender, age don't matter.
+Musicians who connect through sound—you'll find them.

 ページトップへ戻る